RacoonsInATrenchcoat/SC4-Region-Update/docs/experiment-log.md

 required to ingest neighbour utility state.
 Does not yet generalise to commute/RCI (see a3, a5).

+### a2b-import-export-asymmetry (follow-up to a2)
+Question: is neighbour data updated symmetrically on both sides?

+Method: restored J->K 3k power export, both saved healthy at differing dates.
+In J, deleted the border connection (paused, then with months passing); neighbour deal persisted despite no connection.
+Saved J. Loaded K: on load, zero ticks, K showed power missing, import 0, deal 0, power icons present.
+Saved/exited K with no time passed.
+Reloaded J: J still showed the deal existing and exporting, after both cities saved with no connection.

+Result: **Asymmetric.** The CONSUMING side (K) recomputes its intake from the neighbour's saved file on load and self-corrects to reality with zero ticks.
+The PRODUCING side (J) carries its saved export/deal record forward and does NOT re-validate it against the consumer on load; it remained stale.

+Interpretation: each city, on load, recalculates what flows IN across its borders by reading neighbours' files, but trusts its own saved record of what it sends OUT.
+Import figures self-heal; export/deal records do not, absent manual action.

+Open questions (untested):
+- Does the producer self-correct if allowed to run N months (vs zero ticks)?
+- Is the persistent deal a by-design contract object (dissolves only on manual cancel or expiry), independent of physical flow?

+Design impact: refreshing only a changed tile's NEIGHBOURS is likely insufficient; the changed (producing) tile may retain stale outgoing deals.
+Refresh design must account for the producer side, order, or deal handling.
+Elevates a4 (does the source tile need processing) from optional to important.

+### a2c-producer-reconciliation (follow-up to a2b)
+Question: under what condition does the producing tile (J) correct its stale outgoing export/deal?

+Method: after K had been saved reflecting the severed connection (0 import), loaded J and let it reach a month-end with no manual action.

+Result: **J self-corrected at the first month-end**, nullifying the phantom export, no user action.
+Contrast with a2b, where J was loaded BEFORE K had been saved with the connection gone, and did NOT self-correct.

+Interpretation: the producer reconciles its outflows at month-end by reading the NEIGHBOUR'S SAVED FILE, not physical reality.
+Correction therefore depends on the consumer having been saved-with-truth first.
+Inferred: had K never been loaded and saved post-change, J would export to a phantom indefinitely.

+Refined model:
+- Consumer recomputes inflows ON LOAD (instant, zero ticks).
+- Producer reconciles outflows AT MONTH-END, against the neighbour's saved file.
+Different triggers, different latencies; both read neighbour files.

+Open question: is the trigger specifically the month-end rollover, or just the next periodic checkpoint after some ticks?
+Affects how long a producer tile must run.
+(Loaded position within the month not controlled in this test.)

+Design impact (significant):
+- Refresh is ORDER-DEPENDENT: the changed/consumer side must be saved before the producer is reconciled.
+Processing a producer against a stale neighbour file leaves it wrong.
+- A single pass may not converge for multi-hop ripples; supports topological ordering or repeat-until-stable.
+- Producer tiles are NOT zero-tick: they must run to at least the next month-end to reconcile outgoing state.
+First hard evidence that some tiles need sim time.
+  Cost is small (<= ~1 in-game month).

+  ### Finding: cross-border reconciliation model (consolidated from a2/a2b/a2c)

+- Consumer recomputes inflows ON LOAD (instant, zero ticks).
+- Producer reconciles outflows AT EACH MONTH-END checkpoint, against the neighbour's SAVED file (worst case ~31 in-game days to next checkpoint).
+- Correction depends on the neighbour having been saved-with-truth first => refresh is order-dependent.

+Hypothesis (inferred, not isolated): volatile intra-city quantities update on frequent internal ticks; cross-border / lower-volatility quantities reconcile at month-end.
+Predicts which subsystems need runtime vs a load touch.

+Thesis support: a region played without ever reopening a given tile drifts wrong, because the un-opened tile's saved file never updates for others to reconcile against.
+The tool's value is exhaustive, ordered reopen+save of exactly those tiles.

 ### a3-time-sweep
 Question: how many in-game months must a neighbour run before its figures reflect a change next door?
 (The unknown "N".)